TACC/coe-332-sp25/docs/unit07/intro_to_redis.rst

 * Horizontal Scaling
 	NoSQL databases are typically designed for easier horizontal scaling (sharding/partitioning across servers) compared to SQL.
 * Big Data & Distributed Systems
-	If you’re building something like a recommendation engine, analytics pipeline, or IoT platform, NoSQL can shine.
+	If you're building something like a recommendation engine, analytics pipeline, or IoT platform, NoSQL can shine.

 Quick Rule of Thumb